phkaeser/wlmaker/doc/ROADMAP.md

 * Menu, based on toolkit.
   * [done] Root menu: Basic actions (quit, lock, next- or previous workspace).
+  * [done] Menu shown on right-button-down, items trigger on right-button-up.
+  * When invoked on unclaimed button, exits menu on button release.
   * Available as window menu in windows.
   * Available as (hardcoded) application menu.
   * Menu with submenus.
   * Window menu adapting to window state.
     (Eg. "Maximize" shown when not maximized, otherwise: "restore".)
-  * Menu to work on right-button-down and invoke when right-button-release.
   * When positioning the root menu, keep it entirely within the desktop area.

 * Bug fixes